Solicitors provide expert legal support and advice on a range of personal and commercial issues

 Salary

-• The Law Society recommends that firms should pay trainee solicitors on training contracts and qualifying work experience a minimum of £23,703 in London and £21,024 in the rest of the country.
+• The Law Society recommends that firms should pay trainee solicitors on training contracts and qualifying work experience a minimum of £27,418 in London and £24,320 elsewhere (England and Wales).
 Although there is no obligation for firms to do this (they don't have to pay any more than the national minimum wage), it is seen as good practice.
 Many firms will pay more than the recommended minimum, and some will pay a lot more.

-• Members of the Magic Circle, London's five most prestigious law firms, and international law firms offer salaries for newly qualified solicitors of around £80,000 to £130,000.
-Salaries for the top US-based firms are in excess of this amount.
+• Members of the Magic Circle, London's five most prestigious law firms, and international law firms offer salaries for newly qualified solicitors of around £100,000 to £140,000.
+Salaries for the top US-based firms are in excess of this amount, usually round £120,000 to £170,000.

 • You can expect your salary to rise year-on-year as you gain more experience.
-If you become a partner in a firm, your salary could potentially reach in excess of £100,000.
-Partner salaries at Magic Circle and international law firms can be on average around £400,000.
+If you become a partner in a firm, your salary ranges from around £60,000 to £140,000, depending on your location.
+Partner salaries at Magic Circle and international law firms can start at around £250,000.
+Salaries for the top US-based firms are typically in excess of £400,000.

 Your salary will vary depending on a range of factors such as your geographical location, the sector you work in, your practice area, the size of organisation you work for, and your level of skills and experience.

-You're likely to earn more working in commerce and industry than in personal areas of law such as family or personal injury.
+You're likely to earn more working in commercial and corporate law than in personal areas of law such as family or personal injury.

 Although you're likely to earn less outside of London and in smaller firms, you may progress up the career ladder more quickly and be given more responsibility earlier on in your career.